Half Double Crochet Placemat (Free Beginner Pattern)

 Crocheted Placemats With Ribbon and Lace Edgings: Free Crochet Patterns Are Available on Our Website for All of These Placemat Variations.

-At first glance, if this look isn’t quite what you have in mind for your own table settings, please be aware that there are many different ways you can style this placemat.
-There are several more options I’ve pictured, and infinite other variations you could create beyond just those.
+There are infinite other variations you could create beyond just those.
 If you take a look at the examples and then put your imagination to work, I’m betting you can come up with a look that’s suitable for your environment.

 Choosing a different edging changes the character of the placemat completely.
 The same can be said of omitting the edging.